 The only mode suitable for deep exposures is the rectangular (5x5) mode.
 Therefore, the rectangular (5x5) dither is the standard observing mode (see Section 4.2.1).
 Any observation to be performed in a non-standard observing mode has to be justified explicitly by the proposer in PGT.
 Non-standard mode observations are those, which intend to use the hexagonal dither, or staring, or any customized patterns.
-Observations with custom patterns, such as the GPS and Galactic scans, generally reduce scheduling efficiency, and increase workload for both ISOC and MOC.
-Because of the overall reduced manpower in INTEGRAL operations, the use of these non-standard patterns is now strongly discouraged.
-Hence, custom patterns will be considered only for A-grade proposals, and their scheduling will be on a best effort basis.
+Observations with custom patterns, such as the Galactic Plane scans and Galactic scans, generally reduce scheduling efficiency, and increase workload for both ISOC and MOC.
+The use of non-standard patterns is strongly discouraged and custom patterns will be considered only for A-grade proposals; their scheduling will be on a best-effort basis.